dreeew05/DataCamp/Data Analyst in Power BI/README.md

 ![Badge](./Certificates/Data%20Analyst%20in%20Power%20BI%20Badge.png)

-*Awarded for completing all courses and assessments in the Power BI track.*
+*Awarded for completing all courses and assessments in the Data Analyst in Power BI track.*

 ---